 Base of Moretti 038 Transparent Very Pale Aquamarine with Val Cox African Violet frit, encased in Lauscha clear.

-Base of Moretti 232 Pastel Light Turquoise (with a core of Moretti 044 Transparent Dark Purple that you can’t really see except just at the ends), and Val Cox African Violet frit.
+Base of Moretti 232 Pastel Light Turquoise and Val Cox African Violet frit.

 CiM Fremen with Val Cox African Violet frit